Applicable Employee Classes:

 Any person may also file a complaint with the Department of Education's Office for Civil Rights regarding an alleged violation of Title IX by visiting: the U.S. Department of Education's website or calling 1-800-421- 3481.

-To the extent a violation of this policy may also violate a criminal law, impacted individuals are encouraged to report their complaint to local law enforcement.
-The Melbourne Police Department can be reached at
+If a violation of this policy may also violate a criminal law, impacted individuals are encouraged to report their complaint to the local law enforcement authority where the incident occurred. .

 Occasionally, the University may need to briefly suspend the fact-finding aspect of its investigation at the request of law enforcement while the police are in the process of gathering evidence.
 The University will endeavor to maintain regular contact with law enforcement to determine when it may begin its investigation.
 The University will promptly resume its investigation as soon as notified by the police department that it has completed its evidence gathering process, or sooner if the University determines that the evidence gathering process will be lengthy or delayed.
 The University will not delay its investigation until the ultimate outcome of the criminal investigation.
-Even if the University investigation is briefly suspended, the University will nevertheless communicate with the complainant (the person filing the complaint or who was allegedly the victim of discrimination) regarding their rights, procedural options, and the implementation of appropriate interim measures to assist and protect the safety of the complainant and the campus community and to prevent retaliation.
-Even if the investigation is suspended temporarily, the University will implement appropriate interim measures to assist and protect the safety of the complainant and the campus community and to prevent retaliation.
+If the University investigation is briefly suspended, the University will continue to communicate with the complainant (the person filing the complaint or who was allegedly the victim of discrimination) and respondent regarding their rights, procedural options, and the implementation of appropriate interim supportive measures to assist and protect the safety of the complainant, respondent and the campus community and to prevent retaliation.
+Even if the investigation is suspended, the University will implement appropriate interim measures to assist and protect the safety of the complainant and the campus community and to prevent retaliation.

 "Relationship Violence" is defined as abusive behavior, including threats, verbal and/or emotional abuse, and/or physical assault, between persons in an intimate (i.e., a current or former spouse, current or former cohabitant, or anyone else protected under domestic or family violence law) and/or dating relationship (i.e., a romantic or intimate relationship).
 Examples of relationship violence include, but are not limited to, intimidation, threats, and/or physical harm.
 Preventing a partner from making contact with others among the partner's family, friends, or peer group also falls within this definition.
 This includes behavior toward another person when the intimate and/or sexual relationship has ended.

-Stalking is a course of conduct directed at a specific person that would cause a reasonable person to fear for their own safety or the safety of others or suffer substantial emotional distress.
-A course of conduct means two or more acts in which a person directly, indirectly or through third parties, by any action, method, device or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person or interferes with a person's property.
+Stalking is a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her own safety or the safety of others or suffer substantial emotional distress.
+A course of conduct means two or more acts in which a person directly, indirectly or through third parties, by any action, method, device or means, including the use of electronic media and postings on social media sites, follows, monitors, observes, surveils, threatens, or communicates to or about a person or interferes with a person's property.
 Stalking includes, but is not limited to, the intentional and repeated uninvited presence of the alleged perpetrator at another's home, workplace, school, or any place which would cause a reasonable person to be alarmed, or to suffer emotional distress as a result of verbal or behaviorally implied threats of death, bodily injury, or sexual assault.